Commentarii de Bello Gallico: Accuracy

 Caesar's account was largely taken as truthful and accurate until the 20th century.
 Nipperdey's manuscript in 1847 was considered "monumental", and was the first critical examination of the text, which considered Caesar to be infallible.
 Nipperdey even chose to modify his translation of the text where it contradicted itself, giving Caesar the benefit of any doubts.
 Even in 1908, Camille Jullian wrote a comprehensive history of Gaul and took Caesar's account as unerring.
 But after World War II historians began to question if Caesar's claims stood up.

 Historian David Henige takes particular issue with the supposed population and warrior counts.
 Caesar claims that he was able to estimate the population of the Helvetii because in their camp there was a census, written in Greek on tablets, which would have indicated 263,000 Helvetii and 105,000 allies, of whom exactly one quarter (92,000) were combatants.
 But Henige points out that such a census would have been difficult to achieve by the Gauls, that it would make no sense to be written in Greek by non-Greek tribes, and that carrying such a large quantity of stone or wood tablets on their migration would have been a monumental feat.
 Henige finds it oddly convenient that exactly one quarter were combatants, suggesting that the numbers were more likely ginned up by Caesar than outright counted by census.
-Even contemporary authors estimated that the population of the Helvetii and their allies were lower, Livy surmised that there were 157,000 overall.
-But Henige still believes this number inaccurate.
+Contemporary authors estimated that the population of the Helvetii and their allies were lower.
+Livy, for example, surmised that there were 157,000 overall — a number Henige argues is also inaccurate.

 During the campaign against the Usipetes and the Tenceri, Caesar makes the incredible claim that the Romans faced an army of 430,000 Gauls, that the Roman victory was overwhelming, that the Romans lost not a single soldier, and that upon their loss the Gauls committed mass suicide.
 Henige finds this entire story impossible, as did Ferdinand Lot, writing in 1947.
 Lot was one of the first modern authors who directly questioned the validity of Caesar's numbers, finding a fighting force of 430,000 to have been unbelievable for the time.